 NOTE 1: Network messages are not shown except for one that carry on an RRC message.

-Figure 10.2-2 illustrates an overview of UE state machine and state transitions in NR as well as the mobility procedures supported between NR and E-UTRAN.
+Figure 10.2-2 illustrates an overview of UE state machine and state transitions in NR as well as the mobility procedures supported between NR and E-UTRAN at least for the case E-UTRAN is connected to EPC.

 Figure 10.2-2: UE state machine and state transitions between NR and E-UTRAN

+The UE state machine, state transition and mobility procedures between NR and E-UTRA connected to NextGen Core are to be discussed in the normative phase and the following are considered: